What is data encryption?

 Elliptic Curve Digital Signature Algorithm (ECDSA)

-ECDSA, or Elliptic Curve Digital Signature Algorithm, is one of the more complex encryption algorithms for public key cryptography.
-Elliptic curve cryptography (ECC) generates keys that are smaller than the average keys generated by digital signature algorithms.
-ECDSA uses the algebraic structure of elliptic curves over finite fields.
+ECDSA, or Elliptic Curve Digital Signature Algorithm, is among the more intricate algorithms used in public key cryptography.
+Elliptic curve cryptography (ECC) produces keys that are smaller compared to the average size of a digital signature algorithm key.
+ECDSA leverages the algebraic framework of elliptic curves over finite fields.
 ECDSA performs the same function as other digital signatures, but more effectively.
 This is because ECDSA uses smaller keys to achieve the same level of security as other digital signature algorithms.
 Because ECC is a mathematical operation that is quick and easy to complete but extremely difficult to reverse, it is nearly impossible to crack the private key.
 The primary applications of elliptic curve cryptography include the generation of pseudo-random numbers, digital signatures, and more.

 Pretty Good Privacy (PGP)

-PGP was a popular program used to encrypt and decrypt email over the internet, authenticate messages with digital signatures, and encrypt files.
-PGP is now commonly used to refer to any encryption application or program that implements the OpenPGP public key cryptography standard.
+PGP was a widely-used program for encrypting and decrypting emails online, validating messages via digital signatures, and securing files.
+Today, PGP is a general term often applied to any software or tool that adheres to the OpenPGP public key cryptography standard.

 (This post has been updated.
 It was originally published on September 16, 2019.)